How Do Booleans Control Program Behavior?

 Console.WriteLine("Enter command:");

-// Forgot to read new input!
+// Nothing changes input.
 State never changes.

 }The first loop reads new input each iteration.
-Eventually the user types “quit”, and the loop exits.
+This changes input.
+Eventually the user types “quit”, the condition becomes false, and the loop exits.

 The second loop displays “Enter command:” forever.
 The variable input stays empty because we never rebind it.
+The condition stays true forever.

 while (running)